MAXSURF MOTIONS

 Maxsurf Motions Reads the NRBS Model and Analysis Set-Up is Straight Forward (Click to Enlarge Screen)

-Valuable Information from Maxsurf Motions Results:
+Valuable Information from MAXSURF Motions Results:

 • Vessel Performance in various sea states